-Self-focused Mindset in the Workplace
+Self-Focused Mindset in the Workplace

 When working in a team, we operate either from a Self-focused Mindset or an Impact-focused Mindset (The Arbinger Institute, n.d.).
 When we are self-focused, everything we do tends to be about us.
 We see others as objects we can use for our growth, blame for inconvenience and ignore if they can neither help or hurt us.
 In short, we see others as objects that matter less than we do.
 Here are some habitual patterns that might be indicative of a Self-focused Mindset: